-This article describes the dosages of Synthroid, including its form, strengths, and how to take the drug.
-To learn more about Synthroid, including its limitations of usage, see this in-depth article.
+This article describes the dosages of Synthroid, as well as its strengths and how to take it.
+To learn more about Synthroid, see this in-depth article.

 Below are details about Synthroid’s form, strengths, and typical dosages.